Gum Pain Between Teeth: Potential Causes & Instant Relieve

 This is especially true if your teeth don’t touch each other firmly at proper contact points.
 These contact points act like protective umbrellas for the gums in between.

-When your teeth no longer touch properly, they create open spaces where food can easily become trapped.
-This happens too frequently after dental work, like a filling or crown, that doesn’t fully restore the contact points between teeth.
+When your teeth no longer touch properly, they create gaps or open spaces where food can easily become trapped.
+This often happens after dental work, such as a filling or crown, that doesn’t fully restore the contact points.
+As a result, the gums between the teeth can become overstimulated, leading to symptoms like swelling, redness, bleeding, and pain.

-The pain usually persists as long as food remains stuck.
+The pain often persists as long as food remains stuck.
 You may notice the pain getting worse during meals or right after eating.

 When food buildup is the cause, you might also notice a bad taste in your mouth or bad breath.
 In more severe cases, the pain can even spread to your jaw or face.